Your Standards versus the Local Standards in Costa Rican construction

-2. Cold water tube sticking out of the wall for the pila, with a hose valve like for a garden hose.
+- Coldwater tube sticking out of the wall for the pila, with a hose valve-like for a garden hose.

 Typical North American Laundry

-3. Hot and cold water tubes for the washing machine and a drain with U trap recessed into the wall and installed 36″ from the floor.
+- Hot and cold water tubes for the washing machine.
+Also, a drain with a recessed U trap into the wall and installed 36″ from the floor.

-4. Double bowl laundry sink with and a faucet with both hot and cold water.
+- Double bowl laundry sinks and a faucet with both hot and cold water.

-6. Dryer has a 220 volt plug and a 4” tube through the wall to ventilate the heat to the outside.
+- The dryer has a 220-volt plug and a 4” tube through the wall to ventilate the heat to the outside.

-About the author: Before you purchase a home in Costa Rica, contact Tom Rosenberger for his home inspection services.
-Tom Rosenberger is a knowledgeable home and land inspector in Costa Rica with over 30 years of land development and construction experience.
-He enables his clients to “See Beyond the Obvious” before committing to land acquisition and construction projects.
-Tom is a legal resident of Costa Rica.
-He has lived here since 1992, building and remodeling homes and condominiums, along with developing land into building lots.
+About the author: Tom Rosenberger (RIP) was a knowledgeable home and land inspector in Costa Rica with over 30 years of land development and construction experience.
+He enabled his clients to “See Beyond the Obvious” before committing to land acquisition and construction projects.
+Tom lived here since 1992, building and remodeling homes and condominiums, and passed away in 2020.

 Feel free to leave your comments on this blog.
 If you like this article, please feel free to share it on your social media.